How Meetniq uses and protects your information.

-- about the account, payment or plan (if you are the account owner or coordinator),
+- about the account, payment or plan (if you are the account owner);

 - as part of the service, such as to remind you about a task assigned to you.

-The account holder and group coordinators for your organisation can contact you via Meetniq, as part of the service, such as when they send out the minutes.
+The account owner and group coordinators for your organisation can contact you via Meetniq, as part of the service, such as when they send out the minutes.